 As global supplier, Air Products is offering some products on a global basis.
-Our customers may purchase these materials outside EU and subsequently import these as is or as part of a formulation into the EU.
+Our customers may purchase these materials outside of the EU and subsequently import these as is or as part of a formulation into the EU.
 An importer of these materials into the EU must follow all REACH requirements defined in the regulation for all substances contained within the product.
-The fact that product may be included in the list of products planned to be covered by Air Products‘ REACH Compliance Project does not automatically free other importers from REACH obligations (mainly pre-registration and registration) e.g. we may be registered all the substances, but not necessarily the non-EU supply chains in question.
+The fact that product may be included in the list of products planned to be covered by Air Products‘ REACH Compliance Project does not automatically free other importers from REACH obligations (mainly pre-registration and registration) e.g. we may have registered all the substances, but not necessarily the non-EU supply chains in question.

 However there are mechanisms defined in the legislation which can allow us to cover imports of our customers through nomination of an Only Representative.
 If you are interested in possible coverage of pre-registered or registered products by an Air Products nominated Only Representative please send your inquiry to our REACH Team.
 We will evaluate your inquiry and inform you if the coverage is possible.

 Air Products can confirm that it has duly obtained pre-registration numbers for all pre-registered substances and that all products listed above are covered by pre-registration, registration or exemption under the REACH directive for each necessary supply chain.